A Hike Through Berlin’s History

 In Grunewald, a forest within the city limits, hiking trails beckon visitors and locals alike.

 66 Lakes Trail

-The 66 Lakes Trail wraps around Berlin and is broken into 17 individual trails that wrap around the state of Brandenburg. wanderkompass.de maps out path options and marks the major lakes, palaces, and bridges you will pass.
+The 66 Lakes Trail wraps around the city and is broken into 17 individual trails that wrap around the state of Brandenburg. wanderkompass.de maps out path options and marks the major lakes, palaces, and bridges you will pass.

-Glienicke Bridge to the Pfaueninsel is not a fully formed hike but rather a popular island exploration trip which traverses Pfaueninsel (Peackock island) and can be walked or biked through.
+Glienicke Bridge to the Pfaueninsel is not a fully formed hike but rather a popular island exploration trip that traverses Pfaueninsel (Peacock island) and can be walked or biked through.

-“You’ll see peacocks roaming free on the island, and if you’re lucky, some of the will be showing off their tails.”
+“You’ll see peacocks roaming free on the island, and if you’re lucky, some of them will be showing off their tails.”
 Alternatively, the 7-Lakes tour will also bring you around the island.

 Berlin is a city with its history spelled out through its walls and roads.
-To truly experience all it has to offer, biking or walking through Berlin is recommend opposed to taking bus or car.
-By walking along these trails, you visibly notice Berlin’s transformation into a present-day urban jungle.
+To truly experience all it has to offer, biking or walking through the city is recommended as opposed to taking a bus or car.
+By walking along these trails, you visibly notice a transformation into a present-day urban jungle.